-- G-1.
-A court security deputy may assist a transport deputy with court escorts or other transport duties. - G-2.
-Persons subpoenaed to testify before the Grand Jury will enter the courtroom through the security screening process prior to being escorted to the District Attorney's Office to testify.
-Court security deputies will assist with the process. - G-3.
+- F-1.
+A court security deputy may assist a transport deputy with court escorts or other transport duties. - F-2.
+Persons subpoenaed to testify before the Grand Jury will enter the Courthouse through the main security checkpoint for screening and access to the District Attorney's Office to testify. - F-3.
 A Court security deputy will be responsible for updating and preparing documents relating to court security/transports and inmate files.
 This may include: - a.
 Updating inmate (computerized) files, including bail, status, additional charges or case numbers and court dates. - b.
 Daily and monthly transportation statistics. - c.
 Daily Court lists.
 This includes the daily transport list compiled from the court docket (received from court staff the afternoon prior) and the video arraignment (Sheriff's Hold List) compiled as soon as possible after receiving the video court dockets. - d.
 Tracking "Motion and Orders to Transport" and requesting the transport from appropriate outside agencies. - e.
 Tracking extraditions and requesting the transport of inmates according to DCAJ Policy CD-5-14, Extraditions. - f.
-Any other documentation as assigned or required by the Court Security/Transport sergeant, corrections lieutenant or corrections captain.
+Any other documentation as assigned or required by the Court Security/Transport Sergeant, Corrections Lieutenant or Corrections Captain.

-SECTION H: TRAINING
+SECTION G: TRAINING

-H-1.
+G-1.
 In addition to mandatory annual training required of all corrections deputies, court security/transport deputies may be required to pass field training specific to the job assignment.

-SECTION I: CHANNELS OF COMMUNICATION
+SECTION H: CHANNELS OF COMMUNICATION

-- I-1.
-Corrections captain, lieutenant and/or the court security/transport sergeant will communicate regularly with the presiding judge and trial court administrator regarding court security matters. - I-2.
-The corrections captain, lieutenant and or court security/transport sergeant will participate in court security meetings held quarterly by the courts.
+- H-1.
+Corrections Captain, Lieutenant and/or the Court Security/Transport Sergeant will communicate regularly with the presiding judge and trial court administrator regarding court security matters. - H-2.
+The Corrections Captain, Lieutenant and or Court Security/Transport Sergeant will participate in court security meetings held quarterly by the courts.

-SECTION J: PROPERTY FOUND, RECEIVED OR PLACED IN AMNESTY BOX
+SECTION I: PROPERTY FOUND, RECEIVED OR PLACED IN AMNESTY BOX